renatodellosso/The-Long-North/Session Notes/Session 11.md

 * Started on the 71st, ended on the 72nd
-* It begun to snow
+* It began to snow
 * Fjaxes died
 * Prepared for fight against Skyclaw
 * End of chapter 1